 Judy, via email (Spring 2014)

 I found out how to open jars by trial and error as I am unable to grip the jar with my left hand which is required with most gadgets.
 Wrap a thick towel around the jar, push it against the wall or something solid and then tap all round the lid with a small hammer or kitchen scissors.
 You will then find the lid comes off easily.

 Wear a rubber glove (washing up type) to open a jar.
 I find it does help.

-rheumatoid arthritis for 38 years and have never, until now, found a satisfactory jar opener.
+I have had rheumatoid arthritis for 38 years and have never, until now, found a satisfactory jar opener.
 I have recently been given the battery-operated Culinaire One Touch jar opener, which is wonderful.
-The company’s details are:

 My life was transformed when I bought a Jar Key from Amazon (Lakeland and John Lewis have them too).
 They only cost £2 or £3 and look a bit like a plastic bottle opener but are brilliant at opening jam jars, pickled cucumber jars, mayonnaise jars etc., and only need minimal pressure to break the vacuum on the lid.
 I have sent them to friends and family who have painful hands and they think they are wonderful too!
 I had a Culinare One Touch jar opener and hated it as it tended to make lids fly off the jar and did not fit every bottle...it is now in the bin.

 Carolyn, Manchester (Winter 2015)

 I struggle to open cans with ring pulls and have tried a number of different devices with no avail.
 I recently obtained a whale-shaped opener that seems to do the job.
 You need to lift the ring pull slightly away from the tin, which I find easy enough to do with a knife, and then slot the ring into the whale’s mouth and use the tummy as a lever.
 Unfortunately I can’t remember where I got it from, so this is a bit of a plea for information as I want to buy another as a back-up!